 Operating Revenues and Expenses-DHIN's operating revenues and expenses consist of charges for services and cash receipts from grants for specific services considered to be operating activities.
 DHIN's operating expenses consist of the cost of providing those services.
 Data sender fees consist of revenue earned by DHIN for providing electronic patient health information exchange services to hospitals, laboratories, and radiology facilities.
-Data sender fees are shown net of discounts of \$0 and \$173,164 for years ended June 30, 2015 and 2014, respectively.
+Data sender fees are shown net of \$0 discounts for years ended June 30, 2016 and 2015.
 Payer fees consist of revenue earned by DHIN for providing electronic patient health information services to healthcare insurance providers.
 All other revenues and expenses are reported as nonoperating.
 All revenues are shown net of discounts and allowances.